adamsilver/fdpb/06-an-inbox.md

 ### List items

 The difference between ordered and unordered lists lies in the name.
-If order matters&mdash;for example, if the user is expected to follow the steps in order, such as a recipe&mdash;use an ordered list.
-An inbox is a list of emails that don't have to be dealt with in order.
-So let's rule out ordered lists a nd focus on unordered ones instead.
+If order matters&mdash;that is, if the user is expected to read or action the items in order, such as a recipe&mdash;use an ordered list.
+Conversely, an inbox doesn't have to be read or actioned in some predefined order.
+So let's focus on the more nonchalant unordered list as shown below.

-The advantage of list items over tables is that they are stylistically malleable and therefore responsive.
-On small screens we can stack the information within each list item.
-On big screens we can position the information into columns.
-And we can make the entire ‘row’ clickable without resorting to Javascript hacks.
-Less work and less problems.

 ```HTML
 <ul class="inbox">